TNT Benelux

 TNT Benelux was a pay television channel of Benelux, and served as a variant of the original channel.
-It was owned by Turner Broadcasting System Europe.
+It was owned by Turner Broadcasting System Europe and aired dramas (the main content) as well as comedy series.

 History

 The channel launched in Flanders on April 10, 2012, as a Telenet Digital TV exclusive.
+The launch of the channel was accompanied by the viral TNT-Telenet "drama button" campaign, which was seen more than ten million times around the world as of April 13, 2012.
 At its beginning, TNT only broadcast in HD, but then an SD version was also added.

 On January 24, 2013, TNT has also launched in Netherlands, as part of KPN and Glashart from Reggefiber.

 On September 9, 2013, Turner Broadcasting Systems announced both TNT and its sister channel TCM would cease broadcasting in Benelux starting from January 1, 2014.